sverx/devkitSMS/assets2banks/README.md

 This **must** be named *assets2banks.cfg* and it can define/contain:
  * grouping of assets. listed assets will be allocated in the same bank (groups are defined using open and close curly braces "{" and "}")
  * asset attribute ":format unsigned int": this will create a "const unsigned int" array instead of a "const unsigned char" array (asset attributes starts with ':' and there's at most one attribute for each new line.
 They are relative to the last previously listed asset)
+ * overwrite array elements using ":overwrite <start> <length> <value> [<value>[...]]": this will replace <length> elements from <start> with the listed values.
+Accept decimal values, or 0x-prefixed hex values.
+Is it also possible to specify more than one overwrite for a single asset, of course they are relative to the last previously listed asset.
  * line comments (using the # as first char on the line) - empty lines are ignored

 Here's an example of a short (but feature complete) configuration file: